 Leadership Overview

-Prince George's County, Maryland has 10 executives leading key functions including economic development, information technology, and human resources.
+Prince George's County has 10 executives leading key functions including economic development, operations, information technology, human resources, and council support.

-Driven by a commitment to public service, Prince George's County, Maryland provides comprehensive municipal services, fostering community development and ensuring public safety for its diverse residents.
+Driven by a commitment to public service, Prince George's County, Maryland provides essential municipal services, fosters community development, and ensures public safety for its diverse residents.

-Driven by a commitment to public service, Prince George's County, Maryland provides comprehensive municipal services, fostering community development and ensuring public safety for its diverse residents.
+Driven by a commitment to public service, Prince George's County, Maryland provides essential municipal services, fosters community development, and ensures public safety for its diverse residents.

 Leadership Roles at Prince George's County, Maryland